-With a lightweight, 3-pound aluminum frame and blazing fast flash storage, the MacBook Air 13-inch is equal parts performance and portability.
+Equal parts power and portability, the MacBook Air 13-inch runs the easy-to-use OS X Yosemite, which features a clean design and new ways for your iOS devices and Mac to interact seamlessly.
 The killer feature is the Air's long battery life.
-This ultraportable lasted more than 12 hours on the Laptop Mag Battery Test.
-Throw in a comfortable keyboard, industry-leading touchpad and a reasonable sub-$1000 price tag and you have the best laptop on the market today.
+This 3-pound aluminum ultraportable lasted more than 12 hours on the Laptop Mag Battery Test.
+Although the screen resolution could be sharper (it's just 1440 x 900p), the Air's comfortable keyboard, industry-leading touchpad and sub-$1,000 price tag make it one of the best laptops on the market.

 If you want a lightweight, stylish laptop that's easy to use and tote around, the new $329 Toshiba Chromebook 2 is a solid choice.
 Running Chrome OS smoothly, it lets you check emails, stream music, watch videos and browse the Internet on a stunning 1080p, IPS screen that makes it look like you should have paid much more for this Chromebook.
 The Chromebook 2 also packs an Intel Celeron processor, strong Skullycandy-tuned speakers and will offer nearly 8 hours of battery life on a single charge -- all at a great value.